fhunleth/relsync/README.md

 ## Hooks

 Relsync will look for the module specified by `--hooks` parameter and if it isn't found, it will look for a `.erl` file of the same name and use it.

-Here's an example:
+The code in the module is run on the destination node.

+The following example hooks kill one of the ports so that it can be updated.
+It also remounts the filesystem so that it is writable and can receive the updates.

 ```erlang
 -module(relsync_hooks).